International Human Resources and Employment Relations Graduate Credit Certificate Program

 Program CodeIHRER

-This 12 credit program is designed to provide HR practitioners and those with an interest in global HR business practices with a comprehensive understanding of the law, policy and best practices necessary for effective management of global human resources, employment relations and labor relations responsibilities.
+This 9-credit program is designed to provide HR and ER practitioners and those interested in global business practices with a comprehensive understanding of the law, policy, and best practices necessary to effectively manage global human resources, employment relations, and labor relations responsibilities.

 Admission Requirements